 Read more about Robert Adler’s invention of the TV remote.

-As we all know, not all dogs are as gentle with the remote control as my dog, Jersey, was.
+It’s important to be aware of the fact that not all dogs will be as gentle with the remote control as my dog Jersey was.

 There was this one incident with Tenor involving a remote control when he was a pup.
-It went something like this… (hover to read the photo captions)
+It went something like this:

-He clearly knows that remote control units aren’t dog toys.
+He clearly knows that remote control units are not dog toys.
 Not in this house!

 He too, learned very early in his puppyhood that you can take the remote control to someone, but you can’t bite it or play with it.

-Check out this list of great dog tricks, and see how you can teach your dog to do them, too!
+Check out this list of 101 dog tricks, and see how you can teach your dog to do them, too!

 When training dogs, it’s important that your dog succeeds every time you ask them to do something.
 Never set your dog up to fail.